UMB FINANCIAL CORP [UMBF]

 πŸ”‘ Interpretation

-• Disposition: Shares were sold immediately (same-date sale reported)
+• Disposition: Shares were sold/disposed immediately (transaction code shows disposition)

 πŸ“Š Bullish or Bearish?